remytuyeras/ilm/README.md

 python tokenizer/create_training.py
 ```

-This script reads data from a parquet file using pandas and generates `training_input.txt` in the `data/` directory.
+This script reads data from the `garage-bAInd/Open-Platypus` [dataset](https://huggingface.co/datasets/garage-bAInd/Open-Platypus) and generates `training_input.txt` in the `data/` directory.
 Alternatively, you can use your own dataset.

-### Sample Usage with Language Models
+### Sample usage with language models

 Below is an example demonstrating how to integrate the tokenizer into a language model pipeline: